Fentanyl Addiction: Symptoms and Signs of Abuse

 This means that fentanyl is a narcotic pain reliever that carries a high risk of abuse.
 Typically, fentanyl is used after surgery for the treatment of severe pain.
 The drug is the main ingredient in different branded drugs, including but not limited to Fentora, Sublimaze, and Duragesic.
 This manmade narcotic comes in different formats, including as a tablet, patch, spray, and lozenge.
 All formats are potent, addictive, and an overdose could prove fatal.
 In fact, fentanyl is 50-100 times more powerful than morphine (an opiate derived from the poppy plant, as is heroin).

-Physical Symptoms and Signs of Fentanyl Abuse
+Physical, Mental & Behavioral Signs of Fentanyl Abuse

 The DSM-5 specifically recognizes opioid use disorder.
 A person who would be considered, in lay terms, to be experiencing fentanyl addiction would be clinically considered to have an opioid use disorder (at the severe end of the continuum).
 The following is a paraphrased description of the 11 symptoms associated with an opioid use disorder: